A Local’s Two Week Spain Itinerary

 Here’s a quick overview of the plan:

-• Spend your first 3 days exploring Madrid, including a day trip out to one of the medieval cities or palaces nearby (Toledo, Segovia, El Escorial).
+I've recommended two days in the city and then left a day for a day trip out to one of the medieval cities or palaces nearby (Toledo, Segovia, El Escorial).

 Morning